Element.getBoundingClientRect()

 scrollable element) is taken into account when computing the bounding rectangle.
 This

-means that the rectangle's boundary edges (top
+means that the rectangle's boundary edges (top, right,

-) change their values every time the scrolling
+bottom, left) change their values every time the scrolling

 position changes (because their values are relative to the viewport and not absolute).